crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 Blake3   1.85M (539.81ns) (± 1.22%)  80.0B/op        fastest
 ```

-And… the performance gain is almost entirely gone.
+And… performance is crashing down.

 ## What is going on?